bateikoEd/ray-pachyderm-integration/README.md

 1. set up mikrok8s
 2. set up pachyderm
 3. install ray cluster on microk8s
-4. create repo in the pachyderm and add files
+4. Create repo in the pachyderm and add files
-5. create docker container and push into docker hub
+5. Create docker container and push it into docker hub
-6. create a configuration file for Pachyderm pipeline and run pipeline
+6. Create a configuration file for the Pachyderm pipeline and run a pipeline
 7. Prepare code for Ray Train using PyTorch
 8. Integrate Pachyderm and Ray Train.
 Train model.
 9. Conclusion